-Or visit our website at:
+Or visit our website at itabc.ca

-itabc.ca

-Accountability Statement
+Board Chair Accountability Statement

-The 2017/18 - 2019/20 Industry Training Authority (ITA) service plan was prepared under the direction of ITA's Board of Directors in accordance with the Budget Transparency and Accountability Act and the B.C.
-Reporting Principles.
+The 2017/18 - 2019/20 Industry Training Authority (ITA) Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act.
 The plan is consistent with government's strategic priorities and fiscal plan.
 The Board is accountable for the contents of the plan, including what has been included in the plan and how it has been reported.
 The Board is responsible for the validity and reliability of the information included in the plan.

-All significant assumptions, policy decisions, events and identified risks, as of February 21, 2017 have been considered in preparing the plan.
-The performance measures presented are consistent with the Taxpayer Accountability Principles and ITA's mandate and goals.
-Performance measures focus on aspects critical to the organization's performance.
+All significant assumptions, policy decisions, events and identified risks, as of September 2017 have been considered in preparing the plan.
+The performance measures presented are consistent with the Budget Transparency and Accountability Act, ITA's mandate and goals, and focus on aspects critical to the organization's performance.
 The targets in this plan have been determined based on an assessment of ITA's operating environment, forecast conditions, risk assessment and past performance.